- GDP (PPP):

 - FDI Inflow:

 To establish the basis for economic freedom, the government’s economic policy priorities should include reining in fiscal spending, curbing corruption, improving fiscal management, and strengthening the financial sector.
-Rising prices should boost the economy, which is largely dependent on the oil sector, but production will remain constrained by lack of investment.
-Combatting corruption and reducing government spending will be politically challenging; civil service positions are used to reward loyal political allies.
-Diversification, key to Iraq’s long-term economic development, will require a strengthened investment climate to bolster private-sector engagement, which in turn will require improving the security environment and restoring the rule of law.
+The key to Iraq’s long-term economic development will be a strengthened investment climate to bolster private-sector engagement, which in turn will require an improved security environment and restoration of the rule of law.